eshazen/scope-clock/README.md

 Open issues:

-* HV still has ripple.
-Currently there's a 200 ohm + 100uF filter, maybe need larger cap.
-* Deflection amp gets quite non-linear at around 60% deflection.
+* Deflection amp gets quite non-linear at around 60% deflection (-1600V on CRT).
+At -800V it's fine.
+Low end of diff output leg is around 250V.
+The range 250-320 works well.
 * If you switch off all the supplies together the CRT arcs inside (oops!).
 Need to shut down the -1500V first and wait many seconds, then turn off the others.
 Really need to figure out some sort of shutdown circuit
 * The input has to be driven by a laptop.